mvolkmann/blog/src/astro.md

 it is not clear what data the `Demo` component might be using.
 It has access to all the data in the `x-data` objects of all ancestor elements.

-Also, if the nesting of components that use `x-data` become somewhat deep, the danger of unintentional name clashes in `x-data` property names increases.
+Also, if the nesting of components that use `x-data` becomes somewhat deep, the danger of unintentional name clashes in `x-data` property names increases.

 ## Sharing State (nanostores)